Antal Lehár

-Anton Freiherr von Lehár (born Antal Lehár; 21 February 1876 – 12 November 1962; known sometimes as Baron Antal Lehár) was an Austrian officer of Hungarian descent, who reached the pinnacle of his service after World War I when he supported the former Emperor Charles I of Austria's attempts to retake the throne of Hungary.
-His brother was composer Franz Lehár.
+Antal Freiherr von Lehár (born Antal Lehár; 21 February 1876 – 12 November 1962; known sometimes as Baron Antal Lehár) was an Austrian officer of Hungarian descent, who reached the pinnacle of his service after World War I when he supported the former Emperor Charles I of Austria's attempts to retake the throne of Hungary.
+His brother was composer Ferenc Lehár.

 Early life

 Lehár was born in Ödenburg (now Sopron), Austria-Hungary, as the younger son of a bandmaster in the Infantry Regiment No. 50 of the Austro-Hungarian Army.
 He attended schools in Preßburg (Pozsony, today Bratislava), Prague and Vienna.
 He entered cadet school in Vienna to become a professional officer, finishing in 1893 top of his class.
 Following a posting to his father's regiment, he was promoted Leutnant in 1894 and Oberleutnant in 1898.
-Between 1897 and 1899 Lehár attended the "Kriegsschule (war college) in Vienna, after which he was attached to the general staff and served in a number of training positions until World War I.
+Between 1897 and 1899 Lehár attended the Kriegsschule (war college) in Vienna, after which he was attached to the general staff and served in a number of training positions until World War I.